HimoriK/book/src/ch03-02-data-types.md

 ##### Invalid Array Element Access

-Let’s see what happens if you try to access an element of an array that is past the end of the array.
+Try to access an element of an array that is past the end of the array.
 Say you run this code, similar to the guessing game in Chapter 2, to get an array index from the user: